Kai-gn/Text-level-classification/README.md

 ## Methodology 2 Neural Network with Feature Engineering and Optimization

 #### Step 1: Tokenization and Embedding
-- **Embedding with Mistral API**: The process begins with the Mistral API, designed specifically for the French language, to ensure accurate recognition and processing of linguistic elements unique to French.
-This step is crucial for preserving the nuances in the text.
-- **Embedding with Camembert**: Following tokenization, the Camembert model, which is a RoBERTa-based model adapted for French, is used to convert text tokens into dense vector representations.
-These embeddings capture deep contextual information, setting a strong foundation for feature extraction.

-#### Step 2: Evaluation of Embedding Techniques
-- **Effectiveness Assessment**: I evaluate the effectiveness of the embeddings by comparing their performance in classifying text difficulties against benchmarks.
-This step confirms the robustness of the embeddings in capturing essential linguistic features.
+- **Tokenization Techniques**: I employed the Mistral API to tokenize the French texts, which is specifically designed for the French language, ensuring that the nuances and morphological aspects of French are accurately captured.
+Following tokenization, I used the Camembert embedding models to convert text tokens into vector representations.
+Camembert is a powerful language model based on the RoBERTa architecture, adapted and pre-trained specifically for the French language, making it ideal for this task.
+- **Evaluation of Embedding Techniques**: Both the Mistral tokenization and Camembert embeddings were evaluated to determine their effectiveness in capturing linguistic features.
+The evaluations showed that both methods provided similarly robust results, indicating that our embedding process was capable of capturing comprehensive semantic and syntactic properties of the input texts.

-#### Step 3: Feature Extraction and Selection
+#### Step 2: Feature Extraction and Selection
-- **Linguistic Feature Extraction**: With embeddings in place, I extract a broad set of linguistic features that are indicative of text complexity, such as syntactic dependencies and semantic patterns.
-- **Feature Selection with Random Forest**: A Random Forest classifier is then used to determine the most predictive features.
-This method is chosen for its effectiveness in feature importance evaluation, helping to narrow down the essential attributes for the model.
+- **Extraction of Linguistic Features**: Post-embedding, I proceeded to extract a wide range of linguistic features from the sentences.
+These features included syntactic dependencies, part-of-speech tags, and other text-based features that could potentially signal text complexity.
+- **Feature Selection Using Random Forest**: To refine the feature set, I utilized a Random Forest classifier, a robust ensemble learning method known for its high accuracy and control over overfitting.
+I used the classifier to identify the most predictive features, focusing on selecting the top three features that had the most significant impact on model performance.
+This selective approach helped in reducing dimensionality and improving the efficiency of the subsequent training process.

-#### Step 4: Initial PCA Attempt and Reassessment
+#### Step 3: Initial PCA Attempt and Reassessment
 - **Dimensionality Reduction via PCA**: In an effort to simplify the model, Principal Component Analysis (PCA) is applied to reduce the dimensionality of the feature set.
 - **Reevaluation of PCA**: After assessing the impact of PCA on model performance, I find it detrimental to prediction accuracy as critical information is lost.
 Consequently, PCA is removed from the process.

-#### Step 5: Neural Network Configuration and Training
+#### Step 4: Neural Network Configuration and Training
 - **Constructing the Neural Network**: Utilizing TensorFlow’s Keras library, I build a neural network designed to integrate both tokenized text data and numerical embeddings efficiently.
-- **Network Architecture**: The architecture includes several specialized layers such as dropout for regularization, dense layers for learning complex patterns, and activation functions to introduce necessary non-linearities.

-#### Step 6: Hyperparameter Tuning and Optimization
+#### Step 5: Hyperparameter Tuning and Optimization
-- **Setting Up Hyperparameter Tuning**: I use Keras Tuner to experiment with various configurations of the neural network, including learning rate, batch size, and layer sizes.
-- **Optimization Objective**: The aim is to find the optimal set of hyperparameters that enhances model accuracy while keeping computational costs manageable.
+- **Hypermodel Training**: To achieve the best possible model performance, I utilized hypermodel training to systematically test a range of hyperparameters.
+This included adjustments to learning rate, weight decay, batch size, embedding unit sizes, numeral features units, and the dimensions of the final output layers.
+By automating the search for the optimal configuration, I was able to significantly enhance the learning process and overall model accuracy.

-#### Step 7: Model Evaluation
+#### Step 6: Model Evaluation
 - **Accuracy Measurement**: The performance of the final model is quantified through its accuracy metric, reflecting how well the model predicts the difficulty levels of new texts.
 - **Confusion Matrix for Insight**: A confusion matrix is generated to visualize the model's performance across different difficulty classes, highlighting successes and areas for potential improvement.

 ![Confusion Matrix for Neural Network Model](path/to/confusion_matrix_nn.png)

-Each step in this methodology is designed to build upon the insights gained from the previous, ensuring a comprehensive approach to developing a predictive model that is both accurate and efficient.
-This systematic process not only refines the model but also deepens our understanding of the underlying patterns in text difficulty.
+This comprehensive, multi-stage approach not only optimized the predictive accuracy but also provided deep insights into the textual features most indicative of French text difficulty.
+By iterating over various techniques and optimizations, the methodology refined the predictive capabilities of the neural network, setting a robust foundation for practical application in educational technologies.